silverton-io/buz-docs/blog/contract-powered-platform/index.md

 - "How does this event get generated again?"

+When the name/namespace of a schema is present with each payload, and payloads are shipped to tools like Datadog, **people can self-service answers to these questions.**

+When the name/namespace of a schema is present with each payload, and the payloads are loaded into Snowflake, **people can self-service answers to these questions.**

+Self-service, low-cognitive-load systems minimize friction and maximize efficiencies.

 ### Schemas power compliance-oriented requirements

 Adhering to data privacy-oriented regulation requires a rethink of pretty much all data processing systems.
 The place to tokenize, redact, or hash personal information is not at the end of the data pipeline.
 It is at the start of the pipeline.
 Otherwise you'll have sensitive data lying all over S3 in cleartext, and no clue how to actually find or mitigate it.